gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Editing-existing-repository-settings-in-the-TSV-File-gij-self-managed.md

     </div>
 </div>

-For more information, see [Documentation -- Repository Browser](/git-integration-for-jira-data-center/repository-browser-gij-self-managed).
+For more information, see [Repository Browser](/git-integration-for-jira-data-center/repository-browser-gij-self-managed).

 ## projectMapping